spotlightpa/poor-richard/content/news/2021-08-27-SPLDDAPEVENTXX.md

 +++
 arc-id = "QBLX56WTEBCYHH4FQMCCTIZGAQ"
-internal-id = "SPLDDAPEVENTXX"
-internal-budget = ""
-image = "external/5wd8vd5s9h8ecm6en54fyrs5yc.jpeg"
-image-description = "New Journeys in Recovery faces criminal charges for allegedly bribing recovery homes for referrals and forcing patients into substandard care, which prompted renewed calls from state lawmakers to strengthen oversight." image-caption = "" image-credit = "JESSICA GRIFFIN / Philadelphia Inquirer" image-size = "" published = 2021-08-27T15:05:25.014Z slug = "pa-addiction-recovery-oversight-event" authors = [] byline = "Spotlight PA Staff" title = "You’re invited!
-A free panel on how Pennsylvania can keep people in addiction recovery safe" subtitle = "" description = "A recent Spotlight PA/KHN investigation found the Pennsylvania department tasked with oversight of these providers allowed some to continue operating despite harm to patients." blurb = "A recent Spotlight PA/KHN investigation found the Pennsylvania department tasked with oversight of these providers allowed some to continue operating despite harm to patients." kicker = "Health" topics = ["Health"] series = ["Fundamental Flaws"] linktitle = "" suppress-featured = false weight = 0 url = "" aliases = [] modal-exclude = false no-index = false language-code = "" layout = "" extended-kicker = ""
+blurb = "A recent Spotlight PA/KHN investigation found the Pennsylvania department tasked with oversight of these providers allowed some to continue operating despite harm to patients." byline = "Spotlight PA Staff" description = "A recent Spotlight PA/KHN investigation found the Pennsylvania department tasked with oversight of these providers allowed some to continue operating despite harm to patients." image = "external/5wd8vd5s9h8ecm6en54fyrs5yc.jpeg" image-credit = "JESSICA GRIFFIN / Philadelphia Inquirer" image-description = "New Journeys in Recovery faces criminal charges for allegedly bribing recovery homes for referrals and forcing patients into substandard care, which prompted renewed calls from state lawmakers to strengthen oversight." internal-id = "SPLDDAPEVENTXX" kicker = "Health" modal-exclude = false no-index = false published = 2021-08-27T11:05:25.014-04:00 series = ["Fundamental Flaws"] slug = "pa-addiction-recovery-oversight-event" suppress-featured = false title = "You’re invited!
+A free panel on how Pennsylvania can keep people in addiction recovery safe" topics = ["Health", "Events"]
 +++

 <a href="https://www.spotlightpa.org/"><i>Spotlight PA</i></a><i> is an independent, nonpartisan newsroom powered by The Philadelphia Inquirer in partnership with PennLive/The Patriot-News, TribLIVE/Pittsburgh Tribune-Review, and WITF Public Media. </i><a href="https://www.spotlightpa.org/newsletters"><i>Sign up for our free newsletters</i></a><i>.</i>